nakulmitra/java-tutorial/introduction-to-java/JavaIntroduction.md

 Java is a versatile, platform-independent, object-oriented programming language used for developing a wide range of applications.
 Java is known for its Write Once, Run Anywhere principle.

 ## What is Java?
 Java is a high-level, object-oriented programming language known for its platform independence, meaning Java programs can run on any device with a Java Virtual Machine (JVM).
-It was designed to be simple, secure, and robust.
+It was designed to be simple, secure and robust.

 ## Features of Java
 * ``Platform Independence:`` Java programs are compiled into bytecode, which can be executed on any device with a JVM.